 - Heading back onto Route 3 towards the city, you'll soon come to a line of Kiosks.
 Do not drive on!
 Stop at this famous roadside institution and have a blast going from stall to stall, sampling all kinds of fried goodies and other snacks.

 - Recharge for a bit and then hit the nightlife in Isla Verde.
 Mist Rooftop Bar + Kitchen, the rooftop lounge at The San Juan Water & Beach Club and Brava, the club at the El San Juan Hotel, are two of the best places to go after the sun goes down.

 And on the Third Day, He (or She) Rested.

 Your last day in Puerto Rico is a time to take it easy, and the best way to do that is to hit the beach in the morning.
 It's also a good idea to do this early, so you can shower, check out of the hotel, and go out to enjoy shopping for souvenirs, jewelry, clothes, or anything else that catches your eye.

 - Spend the remainder of your day getting some shopping done.
 If you're looking for a souvenir, check out this listing of recommended shops.
 If it's jewelry you're after, head to Fortaleza and Cristo Streets in Old San Juan.
-For high fashion (think Gucci and Louis Vuitton), stroll along Ashford Avenue in ritzy Condado.
+For high fashion, stroll along Ashford Avenue in ritzy Condado.

 - If you hate shopping, there is always a casino ready to welcome you.
-In Isla Verde, the El San Juan Hotel & Casino and the Ritz-Carlton have two of the nicer ones on the island.
+In Isla Verde, head to the Ritz-Carlton.